4GeeksAcademy/gperdrizet-ds9-materials/README.md

 ### SciPy

 Core scientific/technical computing utilities in Python.
-Was original written as a standardize set of numerical operation on top of the then new 'numeric array data structure' (which later became NumPy) in 2001.
+Was originally written as a standardized set of numerical operation on top of the then new 'numeric array data structure' (which later became NumPy) in 2001.

 1. [SciPy GitHub Repo](https://github.com/scipy/scipy)
 2. [SciPy PyPI page](https://pypi.org/project/scipy/)